stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point<br>**Prerequisite:** 3 Barbarian Talents
-Once per rage, you can reroll any mental check (Intelligence, Wisdom, or Charisma) to end an effect on yourself.
+Once per rage, you can reroll any mental check (Intelligence-, Wisdom-, or Charisma-based) to end an effect on yourself.

 ## Come and Get Me

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point
-Each enemy within melee range can attack you once.These attacks against you receive +1d to the attack roll.
+Each enemy within melee range can attack you once.
+These attacks against you receive +1d to the attack roll.
 For each enemy that attacks you in this way, you can instantly make a melee attack in return.

 ## Crippling Blow